 The updated report cards will look different than traditional report cards have.
-The traditional letter grades of A-F will be replaced with numbers based on a student's progression of learning.
-The scores are 0-3.
+The traditional letter grades of A-F will be replaced with letters of M, EP, and LP based on a student's progression of learning on multiple standards within each subject area.
 These levels clearly define what students know and are able to do in terms of their grade level standard.
 These proficiency scales will reflect the content taught specifically by your child's classroom teacher.